1609 (26th November)

 1628 (23rd August)

 Charles’s favourite, George Villiers, Duke of Buckingham, was assassinated.
-Charles was distraught, but the death of his friend caused him to turn to Henrietta Maria for support.
+Charles was distraught, but the death of his friend led him to turn to Henrietta Maria for support and the two became closer.

 1629 (13th May)